An $\alpha$-Stable Approach to Modelling Highly Speculative Assets and Cryptocurrencies: Results and Goodness of fit test

 * means that the p-value is higher than the corresponding significance level, hence we accept the null hypothesis that the data comes from the stated distribution \\

-We note that alpha stable, Student-t and Cauchy distributions are significant at diferent levels for the currencies under study, however, when comparing the p-values, we find more evidence in support of the alpha stable distribution than Student-t and Cauchy distributions since the p-value of alpha stable is higher than that of other distributions.
+We note that $\alpha$-stable, Student-t and Cauchy distributions are significant at different levels for the cryptocurrencies under study, however, when comparing the p-values, we find more evidence in support of the $\alpha$-stable distribution than Student-t and Cauchy distributions since the p-value of alpha stable is higher than that of other distributions.
 We also find that Student-t distribution outperforms the Cauchy distribution when considering the p-values.
-Levy distribution was not significant even at 1\% level and this suggests that the distribution cannot be used to model cryptocurrencies and other highly speculative assets with similar characteristics.
+L{\`e}vy distribution was not significant even at 1\% level and this suggests that the distribution cannot be used to model cryptocurrencies and other highly speculative assets with similar characteristics.